Skip to content

 BenefitsMaximum of $32,000

-This program aims to support the creation of new Japanese-themed programming (activities) for local communities by providing funding for the position that will design and implement the programing.
+This program aims to support the creation of new Japanese-themed programming and activities for local communities and beyond by providing funding for the position that will design and implement the programing.

 Proposed programming must be Japan-related; however, the types of events may vary (e.g., in-person workshop, online lecture, etc.) as well as the topics (e.g. culture, business, professional development, Japanese Studies etc. excluding Japanese Language).